jpabadir/pace-c/documentation/exploration/menteeForm-to-iFrame/jan20-27-sprint.md

 ![](iFrame-src-MenteeForm-URL.png)

 5. Since external sites need to be able to access the form, testing internally seems to be difficult.
-As such (when I have more time) I'm hoping to follow something similar as outlined [here](https://dev.to/damcosset/iframes-and-communicating-between-applications-31k5) and/or think of other possible ways in the meantime to go about this.
-Although the source I linked is aiming for different functionality, I came across it when initially thinking that we'd need to split the MenteeForm from our current app.
-Closer to develop, we'll remove the 'MenteeForm' and 'MentorForm' tabs, and the 'Login' component will be stand-alone.
+Initially, I was looking into following something similar to what's outlined [here](https://dev.to/damcosset/iframes-and-communicating-between-applications-31k5).
+Although the source I linked is aiming for different functionality, I came across it when thinking that we'd need to split the MenteeForm from our current app.
+Closer to development, we'll remove the 'MenteeForm' and 'MentorForm' tabs, and the 'Login' component will be stand-alone.
 Admin accounts will essentially host the MentorForm (that potential Mentor users can access through email invite), while the MenteeForms will be available to public sites who embed them.
-Therefore, I'm thinking that a possible way to proceed would be as follows:
+Originally, I thought we might need to develop a separate React App to host the Mentee form (just copying over the MenteeForm files to a new react app).
+Then, we could test rendering that into the current MenteeForm tab in an iFrame tag.

-- Develop a separate React App to host the Mentee form (just copy over the MenteeForm files).
+However, that initial thought doesn't make much sense, especially in terms of longevity.
+Essentially, the root of my thoughts boiled down to: 'How do we host the MenteeForm separate from our current application?'.
+Albeit, this exploration stems down to gaps in my own knowledge.

-- In our current MenteeForm tab, embed the separate MenteeForm app via an iframe.
+After continuing to give this some thought, I wanted to look further into what Firebase offers.
+I turned to Google, querying 'render stored html page from firebase' in hopes that something would be a match.
+That's when I came across [this](https://firebase.google.com/docs/hosting/serverless-overview).
+My experience with Firebase is pretty much nonexistent, but from what I can tell, I think that since our MenteeForm is a single page we could use Firebase Hosting to host the form, along with Cloud Functions to request the page.
+This would hopefully be accessed through a hardcoded URL that the iFrame tag would access through a GET request.

-\*\*This is my initial train of thought.
-I'll do my best to look further into this to see if there's a way to host the MenteeForm separate from our current application.
+To restate as a disclaimer: I really don't have a solid understanding of Cloud Functions, but at a high-level consideration, I think that Firebase Hosting and Cloud Functions is the way to go.